timkicker/coffeeshop/README.md

 ## Hosting your own repo

 CoffeeShop loads mods from community-hosted repositories.
-To host your own:
+Two ways to set one up:

+**Easy path (no JSON editing, no command line):**
+Use the [CoffeeShop Repo Builder](https://tim.kicker.dev/coffeeshop-builder/).
+Click together your repo in the browser, drop ZIPs to compute their SHA-256 automatically, then download a ready-to-publish ZIP.
+The builder also lets you import an existing `repo.json` URL and edit it.

+**Manual path:**
 1. Fork [coffeeshop-repo-template](https://github.com/timkicker/coffeeshop-repo-template)
 2. Add your games and mods following the schema in the template README
 3. Point your `config.json` at your fork's raw `repo.json` URL